DUI and IID

 Ignition Interlock Device (IID) Frequently Asked Questions

-Disclaimer: This summary was prepared by the Department of Highway Safety and Motor Vehicles (DHSMV) and should be used for reference only.
+Disclaimer: This summary was prepared by the Department of Highway Safety and Motor Vehicles (FLHSMV) and should be used for reference only.
 Please refer to the full text of any laws referenced below for complete and comprehensive legal information.

 - Who is required to have an Ignition Interlock Device (IID)?

 An individual with an open DUI sanction mandating an IID who wishes to reinstate their license, is required to have an IID prior to license reinstatement.

 - How long will a customer have to have an IID in their vehicle?

 DUI Conviction Ignition Interlock Required First Conviction If court ordered First Conviction if BAL is 0.15 or above, or minor in car At least 6 months Second Conviction At least 1 year Second Conviction if BAL is 0.15 or above, or minor in car At least 2 years Third Conviction At least 2 years Four of More Convictions (Condition of Hardship License) At least 5 years